HUe1998/google_homepage/README.md

-In this project, I'm going to create a lookalike google homepage.
+In this project, I'm going to create an imitation of google homepage.

+By finishing this project:
+/>  I've gained experience in using "flexbox".
+/>  I used "grid" to design element "apps" of this project.
+/>  I used z-level to hide box-shadows of text-field and place search and voice icons over them.